apple/foundationdb/html/_sources/backups.rst.txt

   Get the version of FoundationDB in use.

 ``-d <CLUSTER_FILE>``
-  Specify the path to the ``fdb.cluster`` file for the destination cluster of the DR operaiton.
+  Specify the path to the ``fdb.cluster`` file for the destination cluster of the DR operation.

 ``-s <CLUSTER_FILE>``
   Specify the path to the ``fdb.cluster`` file for the source cluster of the DR operation.